uday2444/fierce-tortoise/src/pages/about.md

     has_border: false
     background_color: none
     subtitle: >-
-      Discover the steps e follo •to ensure that every prgectwe deliver is a success
+      Discover the steps e follo •to ensure that every project deliver is a success
   - type: cta_section
     title: This is a Call to Action